MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_calcprivateshadersize.md

 ---
 UID: NC:d3d10umddi.PFND3D11_1DDI_CALCPRIVATESHADERSIZE
 title: PFND3D11_1DDI_CALCPRIVATESHADERSIZE (d3d10umddi.h)
-description: Determines the size of the user-mode display driver's private region of memory (that is, the size of internal driver structures, not the size of the resource video memory) for a shader.
+description: The PFND3D11_1DDI_CALCPRIVATESHADERSIZE callback function determines the size of the user-mode display driver's private region of memory (that is, the size of internal driver structures, not the size of the resource video memory) for a shader.
 old-location: display\calcprivateshadersize_d3d11_1_.htm
 ms.date: 05/10/2018
 keywords: ["PFND3D11_1DDI_CALCPRIVATESHADERSIZE callback function"]